Logogistiks/sam4k/readme_developer.md

 ## 📚Documentation

-List of selected objects and what they do.
+List of selected objects and what they do. \
+For further info, consult docstrings and type hints.

 ### Constants